aschults/doc-scraper-python/README.md

 # Doc Scraper

-Python modules supporting the extraction of semi-structured data from Google Docs to make it available in structured or table form.
+Python modules and script supporting the extraction of semi-structured data from Google Docs to make it available in structured or tabular form.

-Example:

-Multiple teams copy and fill in the same Google Docs template.
-The template requires information to be filled into some table, repeated for multiple items, each under a separate subsection.

-Doc Scraper will simplify the extraction of heading/section titles and the relevant cells in each section to get to a simple table, one record per section.
+It starts from the experience that information is more easily managed in a document vs. a sheet or table, particularly if some base structure or template is provided when filling in the details.
+Unfortunately, extraction of the information often needs to be done manually as the original structure of a (Google) Doc is not trivial to navigate and find information.
+Doc scraper aims to close this gap by providing tools to simplify a the structure of documents and making them easy to filter and extract the needed information.
+Here some [use cases](docs/use_cases.md) to make the goal more tangible.

+## Usage

+Doc scraper can be used as library (check module `doc_scraper.pipeline`) and as script (`doc_extract.py`).
+The script basically configures a pipeline using a YAML config and then executes the pipeline.
+Here an example [config](docs/sample_config.yaml).

+The script then is started as `extract_docs.py --config=docs/sample_config.yaml`.

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.